sriramdasbalaji/VSTS-DevOps-Labs/docker/readme.md

 ## Overview

-This lab shows how you can build custom images of <a href="http://dockr.ly/2zLiDPy">**Dockerized ASP.NETCORE**</a> application, push those images to <a href="http://dockr.ly/2AJLgge"> **Private Repository** </a> (<a href="http://bit.ly/2jssVQy"> Azure Container Registry </a>), and then pull these images to deploy to containers in **Azure Web App** (Linux) using Visual Studio Team Services.
+This lab shows how to build custom images of <a href="http://dockr.ly/2zLiDPy">**Dockerized ASP.NETCORE**</a> application, push those images to <a href="http://dockr.ly/2AJLgge"> **Private Repository** </a> (<a href="http://bit.ly/2jssVQy"> Azure Container Registry </a>), and pull these images to deploy to containers in **Azure Web App** (Linux) using Visual Studio Team Services.

-Web App for Containers lets you bring your own <a href="http://dockr.ly/2imRbR4">Docker</a> formatted container images, easily deploy and run them at scale with Azure.
+Web App for containers lets you bring your own <a href="http://dockr.ly/2imRbR4">Docker</a> formatted container images, easily deploy and run them at scale with Azure.
 Combination of Team Services and Azure integration with Docker will enable you to:

 1.  <a href="http://dockr.ly/2z2Qsi2"> Build </a> your own custom images using <a href="http://bit.ly/2jqGujv"> VSTS Hosted Linux agent </a>
 2. <a href="http://dockr.ly/2hAZco0"> Push </a> and store images in your private repository
 3. Deploy and  <a href="http://dockr.ly/2AJPaEW"> run </a> images inside containers

-Below screenshot helps you understand the VSTS DevOps flow with Docker:
+Below screenshot helps you understand the VSTS DevOps workflow with Docker:

 <img src="images/vstsdockerdevops.png">